Sleep Consultation and follow-up

 CPAP Management Program

-Out of several options we offer, continuous positive airway pressure (CPAP) therapy is the most common treatment for obstructive sleep apnea.
-Collapse of throat structures during sleep causes snoring and apnea.
+While several options to treat sleep apnea may be discussed, continuous positive airway pressure (CPAP) therapy is the most common treatment chosen.
+The coming together of throat structures during sleep causes snoring and apnea.
 CPAP involves application of air into the nose (and sometimes mouth) under pressure to push open these throat tissues blocking the way.
-Because it must be worn outside the nose and mouth, it is important that the mask or cannula that delivers the air is fitting properly — not too loosely or too tight.
-At Optimal Sleep Health, we work with select medical equipment providers to make sure there is a comfortable fit and that the system is working correctly to eliminate the apnea.
-We also determine that daytime function and alertness are restored by the treatment.
+Because it must be worn outside the nose and mouth, it is important that the mask or cannula that delivers the air is fitting properly and comfortably— not too loosely or too tight.
+Shortly after prescribing the treatment, Dr. Scheer and his respiratory therapist will check to see that the treatment is working correctly to eliminate the apnea and improve the sleep quality, daytime function and alertness.
 We provide timely follow up for our patients on CPAP therapy to ensure optimal sleep health and treatment effectiveness.

 Many persons on sleeping pills ultimately decide they would like to not be dependent on medications for sleep.
 If they have become habituated to hypnotic sleep aids, they may nevertheless be able to come off the medication(s) by utilizing cognitive and behavioral strategies.
 Dr. Scheer has established good success in helping these individuals.
 This exercise may take from 2 to 6 office visits.